Petar2207/Animated-Multi-Series-Line-Chart-Matplotlib-/README.md

   - Data ranges from **−10 to +10**
   - Matplotlib would normally hide the zero line

-This guarantees that **zero is always visually represented**, even if it is not part of the tick grid.
-- Zero is treated as a **semantic reference point**, not just a tick

 This version extends the original animated line chart by introducing a **categorical time axis**, **equal spacing between labels**, and a **static data point that appears only at the final frame**.

-It is designed for **years, months, quarters, or any non-numeric timeline** where spacing must remain consistent regardless of label values.
+It is designed for *years, months, quarters, or any non-numeric timeline* where spacing must remain consistent regardless of label values.
----

 ---